resilar/crchack/README.md

 PING 1234
 ```

-In order to modify non-consecutive input message bits, the bit positions need to
+In order to modify non-consecutive input message bits, the bit positions need
-be specified with the `-b` and `-B` switches.
-The argument for `-bB` is a
+to be specified with the `-b` switches.
+The argument for `-b` is a Python-style
-Python-style *slice* in format `start:end:step`, representing bits between the
+*slice* in format `start:end:step`, representing bits between the positions
-positions `start` and `end` (exclusive) with successive bits `step` bits apart.
+`start` and `end` (exclusive) with successive bits `step` bits apart.
+By
-By default, `start` is the beginning of the message, `end` is the end of the
+default, `start` is the beginning of the message, `end` is the end of the
 message, and `step` equals to 1 bit.
 For example, `-b 4:` selects all bits
 starting from the *byte* index 4, that is, the 32nd and subsequent bits of the
 input.
 However, `-b 4` without a colon selects only the 32nd bit.